 The “third heaven” is also mentioned in the pseudepigraphal work (that means it was written in the name of an author who could not have actually written it) called the Apocalypse of Moses.
 There it is described as a physical place, equated with paradise, where the angel Michael buried the body of Adam as he awaits the resurrection.
 The difficulty with using this document as a source of Christian belief is that it is believed to have been written in the first century AD and very likely got this turn of phrase from 2 Corinthians itself.

-There are a number of online pieces written by Christians explaining that the “third heaven” represent a spiritual place out there where God and the angels dwell.
+There are a number of online pieces written by Christians claiming that the “third heaven” is a spiritual place out there where God and the angels dwell.
 The first heaven is the sky or atmosphere, the second heaven is outer space, and the third heaven is what we mean when we talk about a person dying and “going to heaven” (see here for instance where this claim is spelled out).
 But these are all restrospective arguments, trying to come up with a way that three different types of heaven could be distinguished in order to justify the use of this phrase in 2 Corinthians.
 The fact is, the Hebrew Scriptures to which proponents of this claim appeal nowhere show any awareness of the idea of a “third heaven.”
 There was a Jewish view that there are not three but seven levels of heaven, like an onion with multiple layers, but the earliest record we have of this comes from the Talmud, after Paul’s time.
 True, it’s still possible that the idea was present but unrecorded in Paul’s circles, but how would we know?
 What’s more, if there are seven layers of heaven, why would Paul refer to only the third?

 So while my suggestion as to what the “third heaven” refers to is highly speculative, it’s at least possible, and it’s also not clear what alternative there might be.
 Whatever it refers to, as a visionary event no out of body travel needs to be dragged into the already strange picture.